clux/kubecon2020/source/slides.md

 notes:
 - That said, the `WatchEvent` itself is nice.
 The embedded object can be packed into a generic enum.
 - The serde tags here tells serde that the values of the enum variants are put inside on the object key, and the enum variant name on a key call tag (which are sent/recvd as uppercase - to match go convention). so this is actually really nice.
+- How to build on top of watch and the api.
+Well we got to watch continously, but not longer than 5 minutes, propagate all user errors, retry/re-list on desync errors, and still somehow encapsulate it all in one nice stream.
+It's absolutely not trivial.

 ---
 ### kube-runtime